Transferring Assets to a Living Trust

 Life insurance

-Option: List the trust a beneficiaryBy requesting or downloading a "Change of Beneficiary" form from your insurer, you can list your living trust as a beneficiary so the policy payout is distributed according to the same rules as other assets of your estate.
+By requesting or downloading a "Change of Beneficiary" form from your insurer, you can list your living trust as a beneficiary so the policy payout is distributed according to the same rules as other assets of your estate.
+Having a trust control life insurance payouts is a primary reason young families opt to include a living trust in their estate plan.

 Retirement accounts: 401(k)s, IRAs, etc

-Typically left outside trustsTransferring these accounts from your name to your living trust's name is akin to cashing out your retirement funds.
+Transferring these accounts from your name to your living trust's name is akin to cashing out your retirement funds.
 That's a huge taxation.
 So don't transfer the retirement accounts in your living trust.
 Since you likely already have beneficiaries listed when you started the account, it'll avoid probate.
-New IRS "stretch" laws allow beneficiaries to keep the money intact for the continued tax-deferred growth.
-Naming a living trust as the beneficiary often eliminates the "stretch" opportunity.
-Now is a great time to ensure your retirement asset beneficiaries are listed correctly.
-Consult your financial advisor and/or attorney before transferring retirement assets to a living trust.